I recently read an article about relationships and marriage that had me yelling “Ah! Wait! What? Oh no!”

 Beta: noun.
 Denotes the second in a series, most notably the second brightest star in a constellation

 What the author of the article believes is that Alpha equals Male and Beta equals Female.
 That in order for women to truly thrive in love relationships they need to be Beta, by definition, dim their light.
 Basically the opposite of any kabbalistic approach.

 The kabbalistic concept for love relationships is called The Three-Column System and it describes the three forces that exist in this universe:

-The Force of Sharing (known as right column), The Force of Receiving (known as left column), and the balancing of these two energies, which is the Desire to Receive for the Sake of Sharing (central column).
-Men are the sharing energy, or the conduit for the Light, while women are the receiving energy, or Vessel for the Light.
+The Force of Sharing (known as the right column), The Force of Receiving (known as the left column), and the balancing of these two energies, which is the Desire to Receive for the Sake of Sharing (central column).
+Men are the sharing energy, or the conduit for the Light, while women are the receiving energy or Vessel for the Light.
 Female energy supports and directs where a man reveals his Light.
 Male energy wants to share its Light in order to fulfill the Vessel.
-It is the circuitry between the male and female energies that creates fulfillment in a relationship.
+It is the circuitry between the male and female energies that create fulfillment in a relationship.

 The kabbalistic approach and the author’s approach are very clearly at odds, with the exception of the belief that relationships require a masculine and feminine energy.
 However, the author’s style is about dimming light while the kabbalistic perspective is about creating light.
 Let’s look at these styles in action:

 Both men and women actively seek out ways to make their relationships work.
 It’s admirable and utterly worthwhile.
 However, if you do a search for ‘husband making marriage work’ you get your standard listicles, 5 things to say, 10 things to never do, etc. But if you go a little deeper you find a whole community of husband support groups encouraging men to reclaim their ‘manhood’, by being overbearing, assertive, and overtly ‘alpha’.